pkanGitHub/auto-sql-checker/README.md

 ## **(Ver1) Results onto Excel sheets**

-This Version of SQL Checker is to read from given sql file and execute the results onto an Excel file.
+This Version of SQL Checker is to read from given sql file and execute the results onto an Excel file name `Result_Data`.

 ### **Instruction:**

+1. Paste all the sql files you want to run in sqlFiles folder.

-1. Get into `Results-to-excel`'s project directory.
+2. Get into `Results-to-excel`'s project directory.

    In python container, run: